midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 The changes to Compact are relaxations of the restrictions of the static cross-contract call feature.
 A circuit is allowed to be passed a contract-typed value (i.e. a contract reference).
-This allows invoking transactions that are passed contracts that were potentially unknown at deployment time.
+This allows transactions to be passed contracts that were potentially unknown at deployment time.
 Without loss of generality, we can allow witnesses to return contract values.
 (Witnesses are essentially inputs whose production is interleaved with the circuit execution.)
 We can also allow contract values to be returned from circuits.

-This allows a circuit to make a call to a statically unknown contract, either immediately or else by storing it in the public ledgers state to be called later.
+This allows a circuit to make a call to a statically unknown contract, either immediately or else by storing it in the public ledger state to be called later.

 ### 3.2.
-(Dynamict) Computational Model
+Computational Model

-**The DApp provides its own witnesses.**
+**A. The DApp provides its own witnesses.**
 Contract types and interfaces don't contain witness signatures.
 It's not clear how one would obtain the signatures and intended behavior of the required witnesses.
 There is conceptually no (new) security issue, the platform assumes that the DApp provides witnesses.